 “A deduction can be permitted for clothing that is recognisably a uniform or part of a uniform, where the employee is required by his or her duties to wear it and must bear the cost of it.
 A uniform in this context means a set of clothing of a specialised nature that is recognisable as a uniform and is intended to identify its wearer as having a particular occupation.”

-Although HMRC quote police or nursing outfits as examples of recognisable uniforms, the tax benefits are not limited to specific uniforms.
+Although HMRC quotes police or nursing outfits as examples of recognisable uniforms, the tax benefits are not limited to specific uniforms.
 Workwear for carpenters, builders, mechanics and plumbers, for example, qualifies for tax uniform tax rebates.
-Staff working in stores or delivering goods may be required to wear specific, identifiable clothing such as polo shirts or hi-viz jackets with the company logo.
+Staff working in stores or delivering goods may be required to wear specific, identifiable clothing.
+Examples include polo shirts or hi-viz jackets with the company logo.

 In that context, staff clothing refers to garments that an employee is required to wear to carry out their duties within work hours.
 HMRC also stress that these garments can only qualify for uniform tax rebates if they are wholly and exclusively for business purposes.